AndrewDrinkwater/household-manager/README.md

 ## Prerequisites

 - **Backend Node.js version:** Node 18 LTS is supported and tested.
 Other Node.js
   versions may fail to load the `sqlite3` module used by the backend.
+A `.nvmrc` file is provided so running `nvm use` selects the correct version automatically.
 - npm

 ## Installation